-2. Liquidity and Going Concern Uncertainty
+Liquidity and Going Concern Uncertainty

-Since its inception, the Company has not generated any revenue or commercialized any products.
-As of March 31, 2021, cash totaled \$1,330,415 and the Company had an accumulated deficit of \$30,384,706.
-For the year ended December 31, 2020 and the three months ended March 31, 2021, the Company used \$4,028,541 and \$776,220, respectively, in operations.
-The Company's cash balances are expected to fund operations through August, 2021.
-The Company has not commercialized any products or generated any revenues, and anticipates that it will continue to incur net losses for the foreseeable future.
+Since its inception, the Company has devoted substantially all of its resources to research and development activities and has not generated any revenue or commercialized any product candidates.
+As of September 30, 2021, cash totaled \$12.6 million and the Company had an accumulated deficit of \$33.4 million.
+For the year ended December 31, 2020 and the nine months ended September 30, 2021, the Company used cash of \$4.0 million and \$3.9 million, respectively, in operations.
+The Company's cash balances are expected to fund operations into October 2022.
+The Company anticipates that it will continue to incur net losses for the foreseeable future.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for the one-year period following the date that these financial statements were issued.

 Historically, the Company's principal sources of cash have included proceeds from the issuance of common and preferred equity units and proceeds from the issuance of debt.
-The Company's principal uses of cash have included cash used in operations, payments for license rights and payments relating to purchases of property and equipment.
-The Company expects that the principal uses of cash in the future will be for continuing operations, funding of research and development and general working capital requirements.
+The Company's principal uses of cash have included cash used in operations and payments for license rights.
+The Company expects that the principal uses of cash in the future will be for continuing operations, funding of research and development, conducting preclinical studies and clinical trials, and general working capital requirements.
 The Company expects that as research and development expenses continue to grow, it will need to raise additional capital to sustain operations and research and development.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the Company to continue as a going concern.